The average press release only contains 300 to 400 words.

 Prior to forming Putnam Consulting Group, she was a grantmaker at the David and Lucile Packard Foundation and an evaluator at the highly esteemed Stanford University School of Medicine.

 More Press Release Writing Tips

-Now that you know the fundamentals, I’d like to give you a bonus tip on how to write a press release.
+Now that you know the fundamentals of writing a press release, I’d like to give you an etra bonus tip on how to write great a press release.
 It doesn’t invalidate anything you’ve learned.
 It gives you another option.